MicrosoftDocs/appcenter-docs/docs/distribution/codepush/react-native.md

     ```

    > [!TIP]
-   > As a reminder, you can retrieve these keys by running `appcenter codepush deployment list -a <ownerName>/<appName>` from your terminal.
+   > As a reminder, you can retrieve these keys by running `appcenter codepush deployment list -a <ownerName>/<appName> --displayKeys` from your terminal.
    >
    > [!NOTE]
    > The naming convention for `releaseStaging` is significant due to [this line](https://github.com/facebook/react-native/blob/e083f9a139b3f8c5552528f8f8018529ef3193b9/react.gradle#L79).